machingclee/machingclee.github.io/static/media/014-mobileapp.78b67498.md

   Sorry, your browser doesn't support embedded videos.
 </video>

-#### Enforce Good Practice to let Developer Contribute Easily
+#### Enforce Good Practice to let Developers Contribute Easily

-As in web development, targeting the component in code base for modification is a tedious and frustrating task as everyone has their (or even weird) naming convention.
+As in web development, targeting the component in codebase for modification is a tedious and frustrating task as everyone has their (or even weird) naming convention.

 By enforcing the rule to display a hint (component name, indicative string, etc) for all major components, we have reduced huge amount of time in development.